SynfiniDLT/example-daml-package-upgrade/README.md

 ### Upgrade of keyless contracts

-Similiar to above, you can create another input JSON file to generate the `CustomerWithoutKey` contracts.
+Similiar to above, you can create another input JSON file to generate the `CustomerWithoutKey` contracts with the below
+structure:

 ```json
 {